evstar3/2D-SPP/README.md

   --mutation-rate MUTATION_RATE
-                        number of swaps to perform for a single mutation in the genetic algorithm --timeout TIMEOUT     timeout for each box placement in MCTS
+                        number of swaps to perform for a single mutation in the genetic algorithm
+  --cores CORES         number of cores to use for genetic algorithm --timeout TIMEOUT     timeout for each box placement in MCTS
 ```